THE EDUCATION OF ELOISE

 With the fragile interruption of, “Excuse me,” Eloise hurried outside to wet a mop and remove the web.

-Her phobia consumed her immediate attention on the tiny spider and its home, so that she didn’t hear her parents give her their blessing or busily figure out the coming four years of work and savings to make their daughter’s dream come true.
+Her phobia consumed her immediate attention on the tiny spider and its home, so that she didn’t hear her parents give her their blessing or begin busily figuring out the coming four years of work and savings to make their daughter’s dream come true.

 With persistence and politics – for one gets nowhere without allegiances – Eloise achieved her research Ph.D with the highest honors in 1899.

-There of course, had been stark episodes during that time.
-Her secret phobia nearly outed her fears on more than a few occasions.
+There of course, were stark episodes during that time.
+Eloise secret phobia nearly outed her fears on more than a few occasions.
 Fortunately her male peers merely considered her frights a “Woman’s Weakness” and not a deeper, nearly uncontrolled psychological disorder.

 Eloise constant cleaning would also have been a bit much under normal circumstances, but it was tolerated and even slightly appreciated among her fellow researchers.
 She was admired for her “immaculate meticulousness”, though the coined phrase was also an affectionate but knowing joke among her peers.